John Whitehead (singer)

 John Cavadus Whitehead (July 10, 1948 – May 11, 2004) was an American singer and songwriter.
 He was best known as one of the key members of the Philadelphia International record label, and was one-half of the successful team of McFadden & Whitehead with Gene McFadden.

-McFadden and Whitehead wrote many hits for Philadelphia International artists such as The O'Jays and Harold Melvin & the Blue Notes, and had their own hit with "Ain't No Stoppin' Us Now" in 1979.
+McFadden and Whitehead wrote many hits for Philadelphia International artists, including the O'Jays and Harold Melvin & the Blue Notes, and had their own hit with "Ain't No Stoppin' Us Now" in 1979.

-He was the father of both members of mid 1990s duo the Whitehead Brothers, and received an LL.D. from Bates College.
+He was the father of both members of the Whitehead Brothers, a mid-1990s duo.

 Death

-On May 11, 2004, John Cavadus Whitehead was fatally shot, possibly in a case of mistaken identity, while fixing a car outside his home in Philadelphia.
+On May 11, 2004, Whitehead was fatally shot, possibly in a case of mistaken identity, while fixing a car outside his home in Philadelphia.
 Another man with him at the time suffered light injuries from the multiple shots fired by two gunmen, who fled the scene.
-As of 2013, the murder remains unsolved.
-Whitehead was 55 years old and had converted to Islam in 1996 and is buried in Mount Moriah Cemetery in Philadelphia.
+As of 2025, the murder remains unsolved.
+Whitehead was 55 years old and had converted to Islam in 1996.
+He is buried in Mount Moriah Cemetery in Philadelphia.